March 26

 1904

 Spoilt for choice today (or should that be spoiled?).
 Birthdays of A.E.
-Housman (died 30 April 1936), Robert Frost (died 29 January 1963), Joseph Campbell (see below), Tennessee Williams (died 25 February 1983), Pierre Boulez (died 5 January 2016), Patrick Susskind [William Hague] - some of my favourite people - emphasis on some, given that square bracket - and what a party it would make if I could get them all together for a cup of tea and iced fruit cake (alright TW, booze as well, but only in moderation).
+Housman (died 30 April 1936), Robert Frost (died 29 January 1963), Joseph Campbell (see below), Tennessee Williams (died 25 February 1983), Pierre Boulez (died 5 January 2016), Patrick Süskind, [William Hague] - some of my favourite people - emphasis on some, given that square bracket with its decidedly grey content - and what a party it would make if I could get them all together for a cup of tea and iced fruit cake (alright TW, booze as well, but only in moderation).
 It wouldn't be all celebration though.
 The poets among us will be mourning Walt Whitman's death today in 1892, Beethoven's (1827), Sarah Bernhardt's in 1923, and Noel Coward's in 1973; and the square bracket, if he's invited (he does look rather like a square bracket, now I come to think about it, and as to his life and outook, what better description?) will be made to raise a glass in honour of the late Lloyd George, who died today in 1945, though I imagine he would prefer to make the toast, sin marmalade, to Cecil Rhodes (died today in 1902), rather than slug it out with Davey Moore, for whom see my piece on Feb 6.

 Despite his already being present in my piece about Joyce's "Finnegan's Wake", on February 16, I feel the need to pay a debt, of homage...